satpreetvirdi/satpreetvirdi/README.md

 ### Hi there 👋
-🔭 I’m currently working on MERN stack project with frontend focused
+🔭 I’m currently working on MERN stack projects

 <!--
 **satpreetvirdi/satpreetvirdi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.